XorTroll/pegasus/README.md

 - Results for a certain module are placed in `<module>::result` and all follow a similar format, using a macro to define them.

-- Due to some questionable design thoughts on the official Rust boind
+- Due to some questionable design thoughts on the official Unicorn Rust bindings, this project makes use of a custom version (see [unicorn-rs](unicorn-rs))

 ## Credits